 Insecurity creates low self-esteem and a sense of idolisation.
 Disliking your appearance often leads to over-admiration for others – others who you believe are ‘better’.
-Psychology Today discusses how feeling bad about yourself can actually be comforting.
-It’s a familiarity that becomes habit.
+Psychology Today discusses how feeling bad about yourself can actually be comforting; a familiarity that becomes habit.
 And I notice this occurs often, when we feel afraid to make change.
 It’s easier to tell ourselves we’re failures who can’t achieve our goals, rather than take a leap of faith.

-Some physical flaws have a cosmetic cure like my acne scars which I hope to eventually laser.
-My large forehead on the other hand is with me for life.
-Some flaws can and should be worked on.
-A spiteful tendency and quick-tempered rage for instance is not healthy to embrace.
+Some physical flaws have a cosmetic cure like acne scars.
+Whereas others (like my large forehead) are with us for life.
+In theory, some flaws can and should be worked on.
+A spiteful tendency and quick-tempered rage for example, isn’t healthy to embrace.

 Take a step back

-It’s easy to over objectify and blow micro-issues out of proportion.
-That spot on your chin – is a spot on your chin.
+It’s easy to objectify and blow micro-issues out of proportion: that spot on your chin – is a spot on your chin.
 To you it’s a spot invading your entire face and making you look like a Dalmatian.
 Kendall Jenner has been photographed several times with spots, as have many other stars over the years.
-Cameron Diaz famously suffered from severe acne and still found success as a model – followed by being one of the highest paid Hollywood actresses.
+Cameron Diaz famously suffered from severe acne and still found success as a model – once labelled the highest paid Hollywood actresses.